shohamlab/hemo2p/README.md

 ### Usage

-- Run the main analysis notebook (`analysis.ipynb`), modifying the input parameters as needed.
+- Run the main analysis notebook (`DVAA_analysis.ipynb`), modifying the input parameters as needed.